-Under virus strain, Europe’s leaders plea at UN for unity
+Under virus strain, Europe’s leaders plead at UN for unity

 As infections tick up, EU countries are again imposing quarantines on visitors from neighboring nations.
 Britain and Spain are imposing local lockdowns, the French Open is curtailing access, and COVID intensive care units in the Mediterranean city of Marseille are reaching saturation.

-Meanwhile the pandemic has damaged the whole concept of multilateralism that European leaders have long embraced.
+Meanwhile the pandemic has wrecked livelihoods and darkened the world’s economic outlook, and damaged the whole concept of multilateralism that European leaders have long embraced.

-“Europe will have to redefine its role in the world,” Czech Prime Minister Andrej Babiš told the assembly.
+“In every corner of the world today, there is a young man, a young woman, looking at their cell phone screen.
+In the most secluded streets of Naples, in a fish market in Instanbul, in the Zócalo in Mexico City, in the Ecuadorian Amazon or in a market in India.
+These young people have seen their fathers, their mothers, work ceaselessly,” Sanchez said.
+“And maybe these young people wonder why their fathers, their mothers, work ceaselessly if nothing changes around them.”

+“Exactly when did we decide that the expression ‘to change the world’ had lost all sense and meaning?
+I wonder if any of those millions of young people are watching us right now, on their mobile phones.
+I wonder what they’re thinking of us, if so.”

+He also lamented the extra toll the virus has taken on women, “who have taken on the greatest burden of care and attention.”

+Czech Prime Minister Andrej Babiš said it’s time for Europe to “redefine its role in the world,” and took aim at the World Health Organization’s management of the virus.

-He criticized the World Health Organization, while others called for boosting its powers and its funding.
+Other leaders called for boosting the WHO’s powers and its funding.
 Greece’s prime minister appealed for more international help for its migrant crisis after feeling abandoned by fellow EU countries that closed their doors to refugees washing up on Greek shores.

 And EU Council President Charles Michel used the virtual U.N. pulpit to lash out at Britain for its threats to renege on parts of the Brexit treaty it signed with the EU.
 Such treaties are seen as a cornerstone of the international system that the U.N. represents, and Britain’s threats are seen as a further unraveling of that structure in a time of growing nationalism worldwide.